djhunter67/djhunter67/README.md

 - 🔭 I’m currently employed at CellAntenna Wireless.
 - 🌱 I’m currently the Lead Software Developer.
 - 👯 Part of Developer Community.
-- 📫 How to reach me: Any of the Social-Media Platform
 - 📝[Portfolio](https://djhunter67.github.io/)